-Scotland: Andy Roxburgh & Stuart McCall on Italia 90 World Cup
+'Stop the world, we want to get off'

 Former Scotland midfielder Stuart McCall says: "There was an old story that we'd found out that they had a really small goalkeeper, hence we started with big Alan McInally up front and put in loads of high balls.
 But he was 6ft 3in and outstanding!
 Plucking balls out of the air in the 18-yard box."

 McCall recalls being showered with Scotland scarves as he left the pitch as Tartan Army ire rained down.
-Roxburgh added: "I remember the next day there was a headline somebody of 'Stop the world we want to get off' and it was all about how I should be sacked."
+Roxburgh adds: "I remember the next day there was a headline somewhere of 'Stop the world, we want to get off' and it was all about how I should be sacked."

 Act Two - 'Zeroes to heroes'

 Roxburgh acknowledges the pressure was already building on Scotland.
-It was the same for Sweden, their next opponents, who started with defeated by Brazil.
+It was the same for Sweden, their next opponents, who started with defeat by Brazil.
 The game on 16 June in Genoa was key for both teams.

-"On the way to the stadium, we saw a big sign which read 'Don't worry Andy, your P45 is in the post'.
-I even laughed myself.
+"On the way to the stadium, we saw a big sign, which read 'Don't worry Andy, your P45 is in the post'.
+I even laughed myself," he says.

 "But I remember standing in the tunnel and seeing the boys standing tall, while the Swedes looked nervous.
 I thought 'I'm glad I'm with the team in dark blue'."

 "We had Roy Aitken at the front giving it all the Braveheart stuff, Alex McLeish with his red hair and freckles, Jim Leighton and Robert Fleck had their teeth out.
-You looked across at the Swedes, tanned adonises.
+You looked across at the Swedes, tanned Adonises.
 They looked like athletes, we looked like savages the way we were shouting and bawling."

-The Scots struck the first blow early, McCall getting on the end of a Dave McPherson flick on after 11 minutes.
+The Scots struck the first blow early, McCall getting on the end of a Dave McPherson flick-on after 11 minutes.
 "I was always deadly from a few inches," he jokes.

-Johnston converted from the spot to earn a 2-0 lead, and Glenn Stromberg's goal four minutes from time was not enough for Scotland to come unstuck.
-Pride restored, and the hope of qualification hauled back from the realms of a long shot.
+Johnston converted from the spot to earn a 2-0 lead and Glenn Stromberg's goal four minutes from time was not enough for Scotland to come unstuck.
+Pride restored and the hope of qualification hauled back from the realms of a long shot.

 Act Three - 'Typical Scotland'